PalNilsson/json2sqlite/README.md

 You can also use the provided `execute.py` script to run arbitrary SQL queries on the database, e.g.,

-`python3 execute.py --db queuedata.db --sql "SELECT * FROM queuedata WHERE timefloor>0 LIMIT 1;"`
+`python3 execute.py --db queuedata.db --sql "SELECT * FROM queuedata WHERE timefloor>0 LIMIT 1;" --pretty`

-(this will return a proper python dictionary).
+(this will return a proper python dictionary, pretty printed).

 TODO: Create the annotations table from annotated_queuedata.json.